okta/okta.github.io/_source/_docs/api/getting_started/design_principles.md

 X-Rate-Limit-Reset: 1366037820
 ~~~

 If the rate limit is exceeded, an HTTP 429 Status Code is returned.
-The current Rate Limit is on a per-org per-endpoint basis.
+Rate limits apply to each endpoint per minute, per org.

 -**Rate limits are enforced for all organizations.**

 The best way to be sure about your rate limits is to include the relevant headers.
-The System Log does not report every
+The System Log doesn't report every
-API request, it reports completed or attempted actions and events, so you can't query the system log for accurate API rates.
+API request, it reports completed or attempted real world events such as configuration changes, user logins, or user lockouts.
+You can't query the system log for accurate API rates.

 ### Org-Wide Rate Limits